5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 #### Investigation findings

 A GROUP BY query identified the unique restaurants behind the 6 blank rows.
-It returned only **one unique restaurant** — VAN LEEUWEN ICE CREAM at 224 Front Street, Manhattan (CAMIS `50088489`).
+It returned only **one unique restaurant**, VAN LEEUWEN ICE CREAM at 224 Front Street, Manhattan (CAMIS `50088489`).
 The 6 blank rows all belonged to the same restaurant appearing across multiple inspection records.

 #### Decision — convert to NULL rather than populate